-3.1 Busbar and End-Use Values
+4.1 Busbar and End-Use Values

-Many metrics in Cambium databases are reported at both the busbar and end-use level.
+Metrics in Cambium databases are reported at either the busbar or end-use level, depending on their most common usage (and indicated in the "Units" header information throughout this section, for each family of metrics).
 Busbar refers to the point where bulk generating stations connect to the grid, whereas end use refers to the point of consumption.
 Analyses of bulk generators would typically use busbar values, whereas analyses of electricity consumers would typically use end-use values.
+In Cambium databases, busbar and end-use values differ by the distribution loss rates between the two points.